Tennessee State Route 156: Route description

 Just beyond its intersection with Patton School Road, SR 156 descends more than 1000 ft from the edge of the plateau into the Sequatchie Valley, where it enters South Pittsburg.
-It follows 2nd Street through the city's downtown area before briefly merging with the former route of U.S. Route 72/Tennessee State Route 27, veering north along Cedar Avenue for several blocks, and then turning eastward again to have an interchange with the current expressway alignment.
+It follows 2nd Street through the city's downtown area before briefly merging with the former route of U.S. Route 72/SR 27, veering north along Cedar Avenue for several blocks, and then turning eastward again to have an interchange with the current expressway alignment.
 SR 156 crosses the Tennessee River via the steel arch Shelby Rhinehart Bridge.

 After crossing the bridge, SR 156 enters New Hope, which it traverses from west-to-east, providing its main traffic artery.
-Shortly after crossing the bridge, it intersects Tennessee State Route 422, which goes south to Long Island, Alabama.
-At this city's eastern limits, SR 156 intersects Tennessee State Route 377, which continues southward into Alabama (where it becomes Alabama State Route 73).
-Beyond this intersection, SR 156 crosses a mile-long causeway across Nickajack Lake, with the Nickajack Cove inlet to the south, and the main body of the lake to the north.
+Shortly after crossing the bridge, it intersects SR 422, which goes south to Long Island, Alabama.
+At this city's eastern limits, SR 156 intersects SR 377, which continues southward into Alabama (where it becomes Alabama State Route 73).
+Beyond this intersection, SR 156 crosses a 1 mi causeway across Nickajack Lake, with the Nickajack Cove inlet to the south, and the main body of the lake to the north.
 The road runs parallel to a stretch of CSX railroad tracks along the length of the causeway.

 After reaching the main lakeshore, SR 156 turns northeastward, following the shore and the lower slopes of Sand Mountain before reaching an intersection with Interstate 24 (Exit 161).
-Just past this intersection, the highway again crosses a section of the lake before terminating at its intersection with Tennessee State Route 134.
+Just past this intersection, the highway again crosses a section of the lake before terminating at its intersection with SR 134.
 From this point, SR 134 continues northward into Haletown and eastward toward Whiteside and the northwestern part of the state of Georgia.